Best Places to Live in Austin for Young Professionals

 Even though Zilker is just a few minutes from Downtown, you won’t need to leave just to find things to do.
 There are unique restaurants, bars, and an ever-changing lineup of events in the area, including Austin City Limits Music Festival in Zilker Park which is one of the biggest benefits of living in Austin, TX.

 Built in 2007 off of what used to be Austin’s Robert Mueller Airport, this neighborhood has less of the quirks that came to define Austin, but is one of the most family-friendly.
 With grocery stores, parks, and schools all within walking distance, if you have kids, the Mueller neighborhood is an easy choice.

 This eco-conscious community is home to The Thinkery, a hands-on STEAM (science, technology, engineering, arts, and math) experience, known as the Austin Children’s Museum until 2013.
 Mueller’s farmer’s market has been voted best in all of Austin, bringing in people from all over the city.
 However, if you live there, it’ll just be steps away.

 Average rent: $1,429

 With so many good options, choosing which neighborhood is right for you is a tough call.
 But thankfully, that’s the only aspect you have to worry about.
 If you’re wondering how to find an apartment in Austin, Landing makes it easy for you.
-Once you choose where you want to be, Landing will set you up in a comfortable fully-furnished apartment—and supply your essentials so you can immediately call Austin home.
+Once you choose where you want to be, Landing will set you up in a comfortable fully furnished apartment—and supply your essentials so you can immediately call Austin home.
 Browse our fully furnished apartments in Austin here!

 Need more help with your move to the city?
 Check out our Austin relocation guide!